 Professor Peter Brown lectured on late antiquity Christianity on October 24th @ 8:00 pm in Saint Mary's Hall.

 The Colonial History Concentration takes advantage of our special relationship with Historic St. Mary's City, the first capital of Maryland and a colonial archeological site, research facility, and museum.

-Gabriel Young, a senior and history major at St. Mary's College of Maryland, will be studying Arabic this summer through the Critical Language Scholarship (CLS) Program, which is administered by the State Department.
+Gabriel Young, a 2013 graduate and history major of St. Mary's College of Maryland, studied Arabic this last summer through the Critical Language Scholarship (CLS) Program, which is administered by the State Department.
 CLS offers awards in about a dozen languages to both undergraduates and graduates.
 About 5,000 people apply for CLS, and ultimately about 500 awards are distributed.
 The majority of awards go to those studying Arabic and Chinese.

 The scholarship guarantees full funding for overseas travel, housing, classes, etc. The CLS Arabic program send its participants to different locations in the Middle East, depending on their interests/prior training in Arabic.
-Gabriel will be spending the summer (June through August) in Egypt, Jordan, or Oman; the country has yet to be finalized.
+Gabriel spent the summer (June through August) in Oman.
 To learn more about the CLS program, you can visit http://clscholarship.org/